Senderhauf/uwm_class_graph_traversal/README.md

 Find unvisited node n
     if n has no in-edges
+        continue

+    elif n has no red 'and' in-edges if n has no 'or' edges || at least 1 green 'or' in-edge continue
+        else
+            return
+    else
+        return

     add to curSem
     mark n as visited
     for all n out-edges
         mark as green

-    elif n has no 'red' in-edges
-        if at least 1 'or' in-edge
-            add to curSem
-            mark n as visited
-            for all n out-edges
-                mark as green
+    return

 a,b,c,d
 b,d,h
 c,a,b